 The Ph.D. program requires at least sixty hours beyond the M.A. degree.
-Students must, in consultation with their Advisory Committee, select three fields of study – a general field (at least fifteen hours), a major field (at least twelve hours), and a minor field (at least nine hours), from the options shown below.
+Students must, in consultation with their Advisory Committee, select three fields of study – a general field (at least twelve hours), a major field (at least nine hours), and a minor field (at least six hours), from the options shown below.
 Geographical diversity among the fields is strongly encouraged.
 To be admitted to candidacy, students must pass comprehensive examinations, demonstrate a reading knowledge of one foreign language, have an approved dissertation proposal, and submit a Plan of Study to the Graduate College before writing a dissertation.
-All Ph.D. students must take Historiography (HIST 6023), Teaching History at the College Level (HIST 5021), and at least eighteen hours of seminar, including at least three hours of research seminar.
+All Ph.D. students must take Historiography (HIST 6023), Teaching History at the College Level (HIST 5021), and at least 36 coursework hours, not counting Historiography, Teaching History at the College Level, or Historical Methods, if the latter is required.
+Students must take at least eighteen hours of seminar, including at least three hours of research seminar.
 Students without an M.A. thesis must take Historical Methods (HIST 5023).
 With the consent of their Advisory Committee, students may apply graduate course work taken outside the History Department to their major field.

 Europe to 1789